Clifford the Big Red Dog

-Clifford the Big Red Dog is an American children's book series about the adventures of a precocious girl named Emily Elizabeth and her titular pet: a giant, red-furred dog named Clifford.
+Clifford the Big Red Dog is an American children's book series and media franchise focusing on the adventures of an 8-year-old blonde-haired girl named Emily Elizabeth and her titular pet: a gigantic, love-filled, red-furred dog named Clifford.
 It was first published in 1963 and was written by Norman Bridwell.
-Clifford is Scholastic's official mascot.
+There are 91 books in the series, with the final two released posthumously after Bridwell's death in 2014.
+The premise has been adapted into animation, video games, stage productions, and live-action, with the 2021 film being the most recent as of 2025.
+Clifford is the official mascot of Scholastic Corporation.